rohitmaxxx/news-article-service/README.md

 session operates in a virtual environment.

 Once `pip` has finished downloading the dependencies:
-Add the .env file in news_article and add below variables:
+Add the .env file in news_article and add below variables.
+And NEWS_API_KEY value in mandatory:

 - EMAIL_HOST_USER=''
 - EMAIL_HOST_PASSWORD=''